bmeng/c9tests/README.md

 * __create.sh__

-  Create 100 gears directly on the node (bypass broker and mcollective)
+  Create gears directly on the node (bypass broker and mcollective).
+  Specify number of gears to create on the command line (default:
+  100).

 * __delete.sh__